markkolich/kolich-httpclient4-closure/README.md

 5. Reading a response entity, if any.
 If one exists, convert it to a `String` so you can do something with it.
 6. Freeing the response and releasing the connection back into the underlying thread-safe connection pool.

-In *most* cases, you want to avoid all of this boiler plate and just freakin' send HTTP requests without worrying about the internal wiring of HttpClient.
-The intent of this library is to let you do that in a cleaner, repeatable and understandable way.
+The intent of this library is to let you do all of this in a cleaner, repeatable and understandable way.

+Many would argue that this library simply trades one set of "boiler plate" for another.
+True.
+However, the patterns used here are much easier to grasp and they help you prevent obvious mistakes &mdash; like forgetting to close an `InputStream` when you're done with a response, which almost always manifests itself as a nasty leak under a heavy load.

 ## Latest Version